 Deacon David Yazdiya was born in Jacksonville, Florida and attended San Jose Catholic School and Bishop Kenny High School.
 He graduated from Bishop Kenny in 1981 and attended St. Meinrad College Seminary.
 He has a Bachelor’s of Science in Psychology.
 Deacon Yazdiya earned his M.Ed from the University of North Florida.

 Deacon Yazdiya was ordained as a permanent deacon in 2006 in the Diocese of St. Augustine’s first class of permanent deacons.
-He is married to Caroline Corrigan Yazdiya, who graduated Bishop Kenny High School with him.
-They have three children: David, Talbot, and Caroline, who all attended Bishop John Snyder High School and they reside in Avondale.
+He is married to Caroline Corrigan Yazdiya, who graduated from Bishop Kenny High School with him.
+They have three children: David, Talbot, and Caroline, all of whom graduated from Bishop John Snyder High School..